 Email firstname.lastname@example.org to enquire.

-My role at the University of Plymouth focuses on involvement in teaching on many aspects of the BSc, MSc pre-registration and MSc in Advanced Professional Practice Occupational Therapy programmes.
+My role at the University of Plymouth focuses on involvement in teaching on many aspects of the undergraduate and postgraduate Occupational Therapy programmes.
 I also deliver lectures for other programmes within the School of Health Professions such as Physiotherapy.
-I am the Admissions Tutor for the BSc (Hons) Occupational Therapy programme which includes managing new applications, Values Based Recruitment, International Admissions and Marketing.
+I am the Admissions Tutor for the BSc (Hons) and MOccTh Occupational Therapy programmes which includes managing new applications, Values Based Recruitment, International Admissions and Marketing.
 I was previously a member of the placements team which required provision of support to coordinate, educate and work towards ensuring that all of our students experience a range of clinical placements.
-I was also previously the BSc Occupational Therapy first year lead.
+I am also the BSc and MOccTh Occupational Therapy first year lead.
 My clinical experience has been varied within a number of different physical settings in London and the South West of England.
 I specialised in the area of neurological rehabilitation for a number of years and gained in depth training in this area at The National Hospital of Neurology and Neurosurgery in London.
 I have also worked in managerial roles within the NHS in the South West of England.
-I am currently the National Executive Committee Continuing Professional Development and Lifelong Learning Officer for the Royal College of Occupational Therapists Specialist Section for Neurological Practice which consists of a range of national strategy development for members of the section.
+I am currently the National Executive Committee Continuing Professional Development and Lifelong Learning Officer for the Royal College of Occupational Therapists Specialist Section for Neurological Practice which consists of a range of activities including national strategy development for members of the section.

 MSc Advanced Professional Practice Occupational Therapy

 I am HCPC registered.
 I am a member of the British Association of Occupational Therapists and the Specialist Section of Neurological Practice.

 CPD and Lifelong Officer on the National Executive Committee for Royal College of Occupational Therapists Specialist Section in Neurological Practice.

 I have module leadership responsibility for the following modules: